leonakao/leonakao/README.md

 - 🌱 I’m currently learning more about NodeJs, MongoDb and Clean Architecture.

-- ⚡ Fun fact: Besides my high school I was a teach on a Robotic Course using Arduino and Lego MindStorm.
+- ⚡ Fun fact: Besides high school I was a teach on a Robotic Course using Arduino and Lego MindStorm.

-- :memo: I'm 20 year old and I'm passionate about technology.
-I like new challenges and especially go the extra mile, always trying to learn and implement new techniques.
+- :memo: I'm 20 years old and I'm passionate about technology.
+I like new challenges and usually go the extra mile, always trying to learn and implement new techniques.